American Fortune M&A Process

 - What kind of role if any does the business owner desire after the sale of the business

 An outright business sale is one main option but many other options are available to the business owner such as: selling to the employees via an ESOP, selling a large portion of the business and remaining in a majority or minority ownership, recapitalize the business.
-To better understand these options and determine the most appropriate direction to pursue it is very wise to consult with a qualified Business Sale Advisor.
+To better understand these options and determine the most appropriate direction to pursue it is very wise to consult with qualified Mergers and Acquisitions Consultants.

 Recasting Financials in a Merger and Acquisition Process